Materials-Consortia/schemas/releases/v1.2.0/index.md

                 * **[atomic mass unit](v1.2/units/si/general/atomicmassunit.md)** (unit) - [`https://schemas.optimade.org/defs/v1.2/units/si/general/atomicmassunit`](https://schemas.optimade.org/defs/v1.2/units/si/general/atomicmassunit.md)

-                    A unit of mass representing 1/12 of the mass of a free carbon 12 atom (i.e., a typical value of the mass of a nucleon in an atom) using the current, or one of the historical, definitions given in the editions of The International System of Units (SI).
+                    A unit of mass representing 1/12 of the mass of a free carbon 12 atom (i.e., a typical value of the mass of a nucleon in an atom) using the current, or one of the historical, definitions given in the editions of the International System of Units (SI).

                 * **[bar](v1.2/units/si/general/bar.md)** (unit) - [`https://schemas.optimade.org/defs/v1.2/units/si/general/bar`](https://schemas.optimade.org/defs/v1.2/units/si/general/bar.md)